awebber00/Pewlett-Hackard-Analysis/README.md

 - Import and export large CSV files.
 - Practice using different joins to create new tables in pgAdmin.

+* Note: All images that are screen shots are mine.
+All other photos are sources from Google Images.
 ## ERD Creation and logistics

 There are three forms of ERDs: conceptual, logical, and physical.
 The creation of a flowchart helps us visualize and efficiently map out how our database is structured.